KamranNaveed/kamibooking/README.md

 - [ ] Improve filter system
 - [ ] Add loading icons
 - [ ] Add payment integration using Stripe API so users can pay for their rooms
+- [ ] Add other integrations such as flights, car rentals and taxis

 <br>